Jump to

 Or as a 'quantum amount up'

-In the Simple Universe model, the cause of the electron's behaviour in the Stern-Gerlach experiment is the constant speed of the strand particles that are inside the electron's torus ring
+In this physics model, the cause of the electron's behaviour in the Stern-Gerlach experiment

 For reference, here is a YouTube video (2019) by Ryan Steinbach that discusses the Stern-Gerlach experiment